Types of Network Topology | Mesh, Star, Bus, Ring, Tree, Hybrid Topology

 (ii) Adding an extra node means the introduction of a new connection and the removal of a node means the removal of a connection, so the process is very simple.

 Tree Topology :

 Tree topology is a variation of star topology.
 In this topology, some of the nodes are connected to the central node that is called HUB.
 Some of the nodes are connected to the secondary hub which is connected to the central hub.
-The central hub is an active hub, it contains repeater but the secondary hub may be active or passive.
+The central hub is active, it contains repeater but the secondary hub may be active or passive.

 Advantages of Tree Topology :

-(i) Using of secondary hub allows more devices to be attached to the network.
+(i) Using the secondary hub allows more devices to be attached to the network.